Best Inductive Reasoning Test Prep: Improve Your Performance (+ Get Better Scores!)

 Within the test you will be presented with a series of diagrams which will be linked by an underlying rule.

 This rule will affect the layout of the diagram and it is your task to identify the pattern.

-Usually candidates will be expected to select between 4 and 6 possible answers completed under timed conditions.
+Usually candidates will be expected to select between four and six possible answers completed under timed conditions.

 Sometimes businesses will require that you complete a situational judgement test or a personality questionnaire alongside the inductive reasoning assessment.

 The results of each test will be reviewed individually and then collectively to determine whether you would be a good fit for the company.